Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Results

-We therefore assessed the impact of microscopy batch effect correction on \methodnameabbrev{} representations relative to the baseline methods by conducting compound-replicate retrieval, but with spherized representations, across the 8 evaluation settings (Figure~\ref{fig:batch_correction_results}).
+We assessed the impact of microscopy batch effect correction on \methodnameabbrev{} representations relative to the baseline methods by conducting compound-replicate matching, but with spherized representations, across the 8 evaluation settings (Fig~\ref{fig:batch_correction_results}; \nameref{S7_Table} and \nameref{S8_Table}).
 Spherizing substantially improved the performance of all representations evaluated.
-Interestingly, across almost all experiments, SimCLR and CLIP now underperformed or performed similarly to CellProfiler.
-These observations suggest that the previously observed improvements from the SimCLR and CLIP baselines without batch effect correction (Figure~\ref{fig:results}) may be primarily driven by an inherent robustness to microscopy batch effects in the feature representations, and that this difference is compensated for when CellProfiler features are post-processed with batch effect correction (Figure~\ref{fig:batch_correction_results}).
-Critically, \methodnameabbrev{} representations still significantly outperformed SimCLR and CLIP representations in all experiments, and were significantly better or similar to CellProfiler features in all experiments (significantly better in 6 of 8 settings), suggesting that \methodnameabbrev{} performance is driven by superior recognition of phenotypic effects, not just robustness to microscopy batch effects (Figure~\ref{fig:batch_correction_results}).
+Interestingly, SimCLR, CLIP, OpenPhenom-S/16, and DINOv3 underperformed or performed similarly to CellProfiler in almost all experiments (except for the in-distribution Target-2 setting for DINOv3).
+These observations suggest that the previously observed improvements from the SimCLR, CLIP, OpenPhenom-S/16, and DINOv3 baselines without batch effect correction (Fig~\ref{fig:results}) may be driven by an inherent robustness to microscopy batch effects in the feature representations.
+Thus, this performance difference is eliminated when CellProfiler features are post-processed with batch effect correction (Fig~\ref{fig:batch_correction_results}).
+Critically, \methodnameabbrev{} representations still significantly outperformed all self-supervised representations in all experiments, and were significantly better or similar to CellProfiler features in all experiments (significantly better in 6 of 8 settings).
+These results suggest that \methodnameabbrev{} performance is driven by superior recognition of phenotypic effects, not just robustness to microscopy batch effects (Fig~\ref{fig:batch_correction_results}).